benyasin/dapp-tutorial/README.md

 # dapp-tutorial

-lots of dapp developing tutorials and examples based on ultrain.
+<b>lots of dapp developing tutorials and examples based on ultrain.</b>

-## vote
+## Vote

-mocking the election process of president.
+> mocking the election process of president.

-1、Only the owner can add some candidates
+> 1、Only the owner can add some candidates

-2、Everyone have one chance for voting one of the candidate
+> 2、Everyone have one chance for voting one of the candidate

 #### Local Environment Setup